top of page

 Many states extend Medicaid coverage beyond what federal law requires.
 For example, most have expanded their programs to cover nearly all low-income residents.
 Other state Medicaid programs cover people receiving home- and community-based services and children in foster care.

-Did you know that Medicare serves well over 60 Million American's but Medicaid has nearly 73 million beneficiaries nationwide?
+Did you know that Medicare covers more than 60 million Americans, while Medicaid has nearly 73 million beneficiaries nationwide?

 DUAL ELIGIBLE DEFINITION

-Individuals who are referred to as being Dual Eligible are those people who meet the qualification for both Medicaid and Medicare.
+Individuals referred to as Dual Eligible are those who meet the eligibility criteria for both Medicaid and Medicare.

 Braden Medicare Insurance' Poster, "Dual Eligibility For Medicare & Medicaid Benefits"